2025-26 Edition

 Undergraduate Advising: 949-824-2358

-The Joe C. Wen School of Population and Public Health boasts one of the largest and most diverse student bodies on campus and among the largest undergraduate public health programs in the entire country.
-Ranked in the top 50 schools and programs of public health by U.S. News & World Report, our faculty, students, and staff are dedicated to the achievement of health equity for all populations through research, teaching, service, and public health practice – locally and globally.
+The Joe C. Wen School of Population and Public Health boasts one of the largest and most diverse student bodies on campus and among the largest undergraduate public health programs in the country.
+Ranked among the top 50 schools and programs of public health by U.S. News & World Report graduate school rankings, our faculty, students, and staff are dedicated to the achievement of health equity for all populations through research, teaching, service, and public health practice – locally and globally.

-The only one of its kind in Orange County and one of four in the University of California system, UCI Public Health has experienced considerable growth over the past five years.
-Our four departments make up the foundation of public health: Environmental and Occupational Health; Epidemiology and Biostatistics; Health, Society, and Behavior; and Population Health and Disease Prevention.
+The only one of its kind in Orange County and one of four schools of public health in the University of California system, Wen Public Health has experienced considerable growth over the past five years.
+Our four departments make up the foundations of public health: Environmental and Occupational Health; Epidemiology and Biostatistics; Health, Society, and Behavior; and Population Health and Disease Prevention.

-We have a multitude of training opportunities for those interested in careers in the health sciences, government agencies, and the private sector.
-We offer two bachelor’s degrees, our flagship Master of Public Health degree, a master’s and doctoral degree in Environmental Health Sciences, a master’s and doctoral degree in Epidemiology, and finally our doctoral degree in public health.
+We have a multitude of training opportunities for those interested in careers in the health sciences, healthcare field, government agencies, and the private sector.
+We offer two bachelor’s degrees, our flagship Master of Public Health degree (with six concentrations), a master’s and doctoral degree in Environmental Health Sciences, a master’s and doctoral degree in Epidemiology, and finally our doctoral degree in public health.
 Additionally, candidates can pursue several dual degree offerings to supplement their public health pursuits.

-The School is accredited by the Council on Education for Public Health and is also a member of the Association of Schools and Programs of Public Health.
+Wen Public Health is an accredited program of public health by the Council on Education for Public Health (CEPH) and is also a member of the Association of Schools and Programs of Public Health.
+The school is going through a self-study process to become an accredited school of public health by CEPH.

 Honors